Theoretical approach to resonant inelastic x-ray scattering in iron-based superconductors at the energy scale of the superconducting gap: Numerical Results

-Besides the $s_\pm$, $s_{++}$, and $p_z$ wave defined above, we consider here also a triplet pairing order parameter $\widetilde{p}_z$, defined as $\Delta^{\widetilde{p}_z}_{\bf k}=|\Delta^{s_{\pm}}_{\bf k}|e^{\imath\phi_{\bf k}}$, i.e., having the same magnitude of the $s_{\pm}$ (or $s_{++}$) wave and the same phase $\phi_{\bf k}=\arg{\Delta^{p_z}_{\bf k}}$ of the $p_z$ wave order parameter.
+Besides the $s_\pm$, $s_{++}$, and $p_z$~wave defined above, we consider here also a triplet pairing order parameter $\widetilde{p}_z$, defined as $\Delta^{\widetilde{p}_z}_{\bf k}=|\Delta^{s_{\pm}}_{\bf k}|e^{\imath\phi_{\bf k}}$, i.e., having the same magnitude of the $s_{\pm}$ (or $s_{++}$) wave and the same phase $\phi_{\bf k}=\arg{\Delta^{p_z}_{\bf k}}$ of the $p_z$~wave order parameter.
 This SC order parameter is considered here for comparison, in order to have an example of a spin-triplet pairing which reproduces the experimental gap magnitude on the different branches of the Fermi surface in LiFeAs.
 Moreover, the equal gap structure in comparison to the singlet pairing models allows us to study those features of spectra which are solely attributed to the phase variation.
 We fix the order parameter magnitude by taking $\Delta_0=6\meV$, in order to be consistent with the measured value of the SC gap in LiFeAs\cite{Borisenko2012}.
-Therefore, in the case of the $s$ wave states ($s_\pm$ and $s_{++}$), and of the $\widetilde{p}_z$ wave state, the gap magnitude varies around $\approx4.6\meV$ along the electron pockets, around $\approx6\meV$ along the inner hole pocket, and around $\approx3\meV$ along the outer hole pocket, with opposite sign in the case of the $s_\pm$ wave symmetry, and with the phase continuously varying on the Fermi surface in the case of the $\widetilde{p}_z$ wave state.
-In the $p_z$ wave case instead, the gap magnitude varies around $\approx4\meV$ along the electron pockets, around $\approx0.6\meV$ along the inner hole pocket, and around $\approx5.6\meV$ along the outer hole pocket.
-In any of the case considered, the low energy QP excitations contribute to coherence peaks at the $\Gamma$ point with energy in the range $6\meV<E<12\meV$ ($\Delta_0<E<2\Delta_0$).
+We consider the inter-band interaction in the RPA as $U=W/4\approx0.7$~eV.
+Therefore, in the case of the $s$-wave states ($s_\pm$ and $s_{++}$), and of the $\widetilde{p}_z$~wave state, the gap magnitude varies around $\approx4.6\meV$ along the electron pockets, around $\approx6\meV$ along the inner hole pocket, and around $\approx3\meV$ along the outer hole pocket, with opposite sign in the case of the $s_\pm$~wave symmetry, and with the phase continuously varying on the Fermi surface in the case of the $\widetilde{p}_z$~wave state.
+In the $p_z$~wave case instead, the gap magnitude varies around $\approx4\meV$ along the electron pockets, around $\approx0.6\meV$ along the inner hole pocket, and around $\approx5.6\meV$ along the outer hole pocket.
+In any of the case considered, the low-energy quasiparticle excitations contribute to coherence peaks at $(0,0)$ with energy in the range $6\meV<E<12\meV$ ($\Delta_0<E<2\Delta_0$).